projectcontour/contour/site/content/docs/main/deploy-options.md

 - `01-contour-config.yaml`:
   - update the name of the `ConfigMap` to be unique
 - `01-crds.yaml` will be shared between the two instances; no changes are needed.
-- `02-certgen.yaml`:
+- `02-job-certgen.yaml`:
-  - update the names of all resource to be unique
+  - update the names of all resources to be unique
   - update the name of the `Role` within the `RoleBinding`'s roleRef to match the unique name used for the `Role`
   - update the name of the `ServiceAccount` within the `RoleBinding`'s subjects to match the unique name used for the `ServiceAccount`
   - update the serviceAccountName of the `Job`
   - add an argument to the container, `--secrets-name-suffix=<unique suffix>`, so the generated TLS secrets have unique names
+  - update the spec.template.metadata.labels on the `Job` to be unique
 - `02-role-contour.yaml`:
   - update the names of the `ClusterRole` and `Role` to be unique
 - `02-rbac.yaml`: